steph-feng/dish-ionary/README.md

 Removed a restaurant named Sura from the collection.\
 Displayed all restaurants currently in the collection.\

+# Phase 4: Task 3
+To refactor this design, I would first apply the Singleton Design Pattern to the RestaurantManagerApp class.
+As seen on the UML Design Diagram, 11/12 concrete classes (not including the RestaurantManagerApp class itself) in the GUI package are associated with the RestaurantManagerApp class.
+When investigating the code, I notice that the same instance of RestaurantManagerApp is passed as a parameter to each of these associated classes.
+Only one instance is necessary because each action and its associated panel is displayed on the same JFrame that is held by the RestaurantManagerApp instance.
+Thus, applying the Singleton Pattern will enable global access to one and only one RestaurantManagerApp instance.
+This will allow more convenient access to the RestaurantManagerApp instance while ensuring that only one instance is constructed during program runtime.
+Moreover, applying this design pattern would reduce coupling because classes would no longer be constantly associated with RestaurantManagerApp.
+While there will be dependencies between RestaurantManagerApp and the concrete classes in the GUI, these dependencies only occur when certain methods are called.
+Thus, this allows the classes in the GUI package to be less semantically coupled with RestaurantManagerApp, thereby improving the structure of this design.

+\
+Next, I would apply the Iterator Pattern to the ListOfRestaurant class as methods must first call ListOfRestaurant.getRestaurants() before being able to iterate over a ListOfRestaurant instance.
+Although this does not vastly affect performance or structure, the code becomes more clear and readable if the Iterator Pattern is applied.
+This would also allow us to abstract out the logic of iterating over a collection.

+\
+Finally, I would refactor the DisplayPanel, SortPanel, RemovePanel, and ShowRestaurantsPanel classes such that the ShowRestaurantsPanel is a superclass that is extended by the SortPanel and RemovePanel classes.
+In turn, the DisplayPanel class could then be removed completely.
+Currently, the ShowRestaurantsPanel is responsible for displaying all the restaurants in any collection it is a given.
+This function is important to the DisplayPanel, SortPanel, and RemovePanel classes, as they all present a collection of restaurants to the user after some action is performed.
+In the design thus far, SortPanel is associated with ShowRestaurantsPanel to lay out the sorted restaurant collection, while RemovePanel is dependent on DisplayPanel to lay out the altered restaurant collection.
+This approach to displaying restaurants is inconsistent among the four classes and there is substantial duplicate code.
+Furthermore, there is weak cohesion in the SortPanel and RemovePanel classes because they are responsible for both displaying the restaurants and sorting/removing restaurants.
+By creating a new type hierarchy, the repeated function of displaying restaurants can be abstracted, enabling subclasses to better follow the Single Responsibility Principle.
+In addition, by passing the current collection of restaurants into ShowRestaurantsPanel, the DisplayPanel class would not longer be needed.
+After this refacting, each class would be better centered around one cohesive concept.

 # Attribution
 - Drumroll Please GIF: https://media0.giphy.com/media/Xg6MhjKhDwoBwni45d/giphy.gif?cid=ecf05e471jc6inxc0thuin9wyt6hlbs6cqecyt3ql5ejw7po&rid=giphy.gif&ct=g